From customer services and marketing through to HR, organisations use “personal data” in many different ways.

 This means that “data fishing exercises” are unlawful under GDPR.
 As an example, you shouldn’t be asking for lots of unnecessary info from your customers solely on the basis that it might “come in handy” later on!

-The personal data an organisation processes should be adequate, relevant and restricted to what is necessary to achieve the purposes for which it is processed.
+Organisations should only collect the data they need.
+The personal data an organisation processes should be adequate, relevant and restricted to what is necessary to achieve the purposes for which it is processed, a policy known as data minimisation.
 In other words, if it isn’t needed, don’t collect it.
 And if it is no longer needed, get rid of it.

 The GDPR requires organisations to take “reasonable steps” to ensure that personal data is accurate and kept up to date.
 So let’s say both your customer base and your workforce are getting bigger.
 Here, “reasonable steps” might include replacing your maze of standalone Excel spreadsheets with CRM and HR systems.
 With these, it becomes so much easier to keep those records up to date.

 Organisations should limit the amount of data they store.
 Don’t keep personal data for longer than you need it.
 As well as being a requirement under GDPR, this is good business sense.
 A time stop gap on data storage helps to prevent your data estate growing needlessly large.